Here are 10 of the most useful things to know when you’re considering life insurance to protect your family.

 9. You can add critical illness cover to your policy

 Some insurers offer the addition of critical illness protection to your life insurance when you apply, and pay for both together.
-SunLife critical illness cover pays out 25% of your life cover if you’re diagnosed with a serious medical condition such as a heart attack, stroke or certain cancers during your policy term, to help you and your family get by.
-Bear in mind that only certain diagnoses trigger a cover payment.
-See SunLife’s key features and Terms and Conditions for more information on what is covered by SunLife specific critical illness cover, though this will vary depending on your provider.
+Critical illness cover usually pays out a percentage of your life cover if you're diagnosed with a serious medical condition, such as a heart attack, stroke or certain cancers during your policy term, to help you and your family get by.
+When taking out life insurance, bear in mind that only certain diagnoses trigger a cover payment and this will vary depending on your provider.

 10. Things change so review your cover regularly